Why is my shrub

 Landscaping

-The answer to 'why is my shrub' is that there could be several common causes, such as improper watering, pests, disease, or environmental stress.
-Symptoms may include wilting, discolored leaves, stunted growth, or dying branches.
-To troubleshoot the issue, start by closely inspecting the shrub for any visible signs of problems.
+The answer to 'why is my shrub' is that there could be several common causes, including improper watering, pests or diseases, or environmental stress.
+Symptoms may include wilting, discoloration, or abnormal growth.
+The best solution depends on the specific issue, but may involve adjusting watering, treating pests or diseases, or providing better growing conditions.

 Step-by-Step Guide